General tool list

 Find all information about your Android device.

-logcat and pidcat (Android)
+Logcat and pidcat (Android)

 Both are used for examining Android's device log.
 Pidcat is just a fancier logcat developed by Saint Jake Wharton.